python-control/python-control/doc/statesp.rst

   * ``K, S, E = ct.lqr(A, B, Q, R)``
   * ``K, S, E = ct.lqr(A, B, Q, R, N)``

-If `sys` is a discrete time system, the first two forms will compute the discrete time optimal controller.
-For the second two forms, the :func:`dlqr` function can be used to compute the discrete time optimal controller.
+If `sys` is a discrete-time system, the first two forms will compute the discrete-time optimal controller.
+For the second two forms, the :func:`dlqr` function can be used to compute the discrete-time optimal controller.
 Additional arguments and details are given on the :func:`lqr` and :func:`dlqr` documentation pages.